Pricing provided upon ordering.

 About

-The text of Miryam Han’via (“Miriam the Prophet”) was written by Leila Gal Berner in 1987, as one of the early efforts to include Miriam in our contemporary liturgy, in this case as a parallel to “Eliyahu Hanavi” as sung at Havdalah.
-It has since then become a widely used song, sung to same melody as is most traditionally used for “Eliyahu Hanavi.”
-In 2001, I was asked to write several melodies for The Open Door, a new Haggadah published by the Reform movement, and decided to write a new melody for “Miryam Han’via.”
+The text of Miryam Han’via (“Miriam the Prophet”) was written by Leila Gal Berner in 1987 to celebrate the role of Miriam in the Passover story, and as one of the early efforts to include Miriam in contemporary Jewish liturgy as a central female Biblical leader.
+The poem was written to be used in both the Passover Seder as as part of Havdalah, the ceremony at the conclusion of each week’s Shabbat.
+Later, I was asked to write several melodies for The Open Door, a new Passover Haggadah, and decided to write a new melody for “Miryam Han’via.”

-When I was asked by the Zamir Choral Foundation to choose one of my melodies for a new choral arrangement for a Comminuty Sing of the 2019 North American Jewish Choral Festival, I was delighted to write this arrangement of “Miryam Ha’nvia,” adding a new niggun melody (heard at the very beginning, and then throughout the piece) as a way to expand on the original melody.
+When I was commissioned by the Zamir Choral Foundation to choose one of my melodies for a new choral arrangement for a Community Sing of the 2019 North American Jewish Choral Festival, I was delighted to write this arrangement of “Miryam Han’via,” adding a new niggun (wordless) melody—heard at the very beginning, and then throughout the piece—as a way to expand on the original melody.

 The piece was commissioned for HaZamir: the International Jewish Teen Choir by Hynda Feit, in memory of her mother, Muriel R. Schwartz, through the Mandell Rosen Fund for New Music, a program of the Zamir Choral Foundation.
 Miryam Han’via received its concert premiere by HaZamir in March 2022 at Rose Hall, Jazz at Lincoln Center.